K2 Performance Training

-You get to eat whatever you want and lots of it.
+You MUST Eat!
+Whatever you want…and lots of it.
 I am sorry if you are “Not Hungry” or “Too Busy”.
-These are the same excuses skinny bastards have been using for years and no one cares.
+These are the same excuses skinny dudes have been using for years and no one cares.
 The jacked guy across the gym, with all the girls sitting on his lap is actually happy you look like a twig.
 Not only does he get all the chicks, but it won’t hurt him when he runs you over on the field.

 Rule 2: Lift Heavy and Lift OFTEN.
 Oh – you don’t like the gym”, “Your hands hurt” Wa-Wa-Wa.

 You are not going to stimulate muscle growth or build strength doing push-up unless someone stands on your back as you do them.
 Your goal every day is adaptation!
 Your body will adapt to the heavy load by building the muscles you need to move the load!

 Calories & Gaining Muscle

 Daily calorie intake is the amount of energy ingested from protein, carbohydrates, and fat.
 The basal metabolic rate (BMR) is the calorie load just to keep our metabolism running.
 Consuming additional calories is not an option, whether you are an athlete or a computer geek.
 Stress, whether lifting, sports, school, relationships, family or work further bump up calorie needs.